AdelKS/LinuxGamingGuide/README.md

 gcc main.c -O2 -march=native -pipe
 ```
 where `-O2`, `-march=native` and `-pipe` are compiler flags.
 There are many flags that compilers accept, the ones specific to optimisation are given in [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 A few important (meta)flags
 - The `-Ox`, where `x=1,2,3`, is a generic flag that sets the generic level optimization, it activates many other flags that actually do something.
-Distros that compile their software usually with `-O2`
+Distros compile the packages they ship usually with `-O2`
-- The `-march` flag is a flag that tells the compiler to use additionnal features that aren't available for all CPUs: newer CPU implement some "instruction sets" (aka addiotionnal features) that enable them to perform some operations faster, like [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
+- The `-march` flag is a flag that tells the compiler to use additional features that aren't available for all CPUs: newer CPU implement some "instruction sets" (aka additional features) that enable them to perform some tasks faster, like [SIMD instructions](https://en.wikipedia.org/wiki/SIMD).
 It makes some programs faster, like `ffmpeg` with video conversion.
-This instruction is not used by default with Distro packages as they need to have their programs able to run on all machine, even those from 2001.
-So one can win a lot just by compiling with `-march=native` in computationnal heavy programs.
-Although some programs have embedded detection code to use addtionnal features of your CPU.
-Some Linux Distributions like [Gentoo](https://www.gentoo.org/) enable you to compile every single package on your own machine so you can have ALL the apps built with `-march=native` (it may take several hours given your CPU)
+These instruction sets are not used by default in packages shipped by distros as they need to have them able to run on all machines, even those from 2001.
+So one can win some performance by just compiling with `-march=native` their computational heavy programs.
+Although some have embedded detection code to use additional insruction sets if detected.
+Some Linux Distributions like [Gentoo](https://www.gentoo.org/) enable you to compile every single package on your own machine so you can have ALL the apps built with `-march=native` (it may take several hours depending on your CPU)
 - Link Time Optimizations (LTO) that involve the use of the flags `-flto`, `-fdevirtualize-at-ltrans` and `-flto-partition`
 - Profile Guided Optimizations (PGO) that involve the use of `-fprofile-generate=/path/to/stats/folder`, `-fprofile-use=/path/to/stats/folder` flags.
 The idea behind is to produce a first version of the program, with performance counters added in with the `-fprofile-generate=/path/to/stats/folder` flag.
 Then you use the compiled program in your real life use-cases (it will be way slower than usual), the program meanwhile fills up some extra files with useful statistics in `/path/to/stats/folder`.
 Then you compile again your program with the `-fprofile-use=/path/to/stats/folder` flag with the folder `/path/to/stats/folder` filed with statistics files that have the `.gcda` extension.

 A nice introduction to compiler optimizations `-Ox`, `LTO` and `PGO`, is made in a Suse Documentation that you can find here: https://documentation.suse.com/sbp/all/html/SBP-GCC-10/index.html

-The Kernel, `Wine`, `RADV` and `DXVK` can be compiled on your own machine so you can use additional compile flags (up to a certain level) for the particular CPU you own and potentially faster with more "agressive" compiler flags.
+The Kernel, `Wine`, `RADV` and `DXVK` can be compiled on your own machine so you can use additional compile flags (up to a certain level) for the particular CPU you own and potentially faster with more "aggressive" compiler flags.
 I said potentially as you need to check for yourself if it is truly the case or not.

 ### Flags to try